MEET OUR BOARD

 Bernard Stehelin was Born in Whitehorse Yukon.
 He gained an appreciation for the wilderness of the Yukon at an early age through hunting adventures he experienced with his parents.

-Bernard has worked as a wrangler and a guide and later became a Commercial Float Plane Pilot and started a fly in fishing Company with his wife Amanda.
+Bernard has worked as a wrangler and a guide and later became a Commercial Float Plane Pilot and started an floatplane charter service and fly in fishing company.

 His experiences have taught him that you can have a positive effect on natural resources.
 Good management works.

 He comes to the Yukon Wild Sheep Foundation with the hope that Yukoners can work together to ensure Wild Sheep populations stay strong here for many years to come

 Although never begging to hunt as a younger person, Sydney jumped into a sheep obsession by working as a wrangler in Alberta for several seasons.